5ifar/AdventureWorks/Project Documentation/Documentation.md

 4. ‘CustomerPriority’ based on Parent & AnnualIncome columns in Customer Lookup.
 If Parent and Annual Income is more than 100000 then insert “Priority” else insert             “Standard”.

    DAX: `CustomerPriority = IF('AW Customer Lookup'[Parent] = "Yes" && 'AW Customer Lookup'[AnnualIncome] > 100000, "Priority", "Standard")`

+5. ‘IncomeLevel’ based on AnnualIncome column in Customer Lookup.
+This will be a SWITCH function based implementation using >= operator based on TRUE logic.

+   DAX: `IncomeLevel = SWITCH(TRUE(), 'AW Customer Lookup'[AnnualIncome] >= 150000, "Very High", 'AW Customer Lookup'[AnnualIncome] >= 100000, "High", 'AW Customer             Lookup'[AnnualIncome] >= 50000, "Average", "Low")`

+6. ‘EducationCategory’ based on EducationLevel column in Customer Lookup.
+This will be a SWITCH function based implementation.

+   DAX: `EducationCategory = SWITCH('AW Customer Lookup'[EducationLevel], "High School", "High School", "Partial High School", "High School", "Bachelors", "Undergrad",         "Partial College", "Undergrad", "Graduate Degree", "Graduate")`

+7. ‘MonthShort’ based on MonthName column in Calendar Lookup.
+This will be 3 character capitalized month names.

+   DAX: `MonthShort = UPPER(LEFT('AW Calendar Lookup'[MonthName], 3))`

+8. ‘SKUCategory’ based on ProductSKU column in Product Lookup.
+This will be any characters before the first hyphen in ProductSKU column.

+   DAX: `SKUCategory = LEFT('AW Product Lookup'[ProductSKU], SEARCH("-", 'AW Product Lookup'[ProductSKU]) - 1)`

+9. ‘DayofWeek’ based on Date column in Calendar Lookup.
+This configured to ReturnType set as 2 so Monday: 1 to Sunday: 7.

+   DAX: `DayofWeek = WEEKDAY('AW Calendar Lookup'[Date], 2)`

+10. ‘Weekend’ based on DayofWeek column in Calendar Lookup.
+If DayofWeek is 6 or 7 then insert “Weekend” else “Weekday”.

+    DAX: `Weekend = IF('AW Calendar Lookup'[DayofWeek] IN {6, 7}, "Weekend", "Weekday")`